Bachelor's Course Stings

 You will find further information in the Aptitude Test Regulations and Matriculation Regulations (only in German) of Rostock University of Music and Drama.

-In order to take part in the aptitude test, you need to submit application videos according to the regulations of the study course you are applying for.
+In order to take part in the aptitude test part 1, you need to submit your application as well as one video.

 Please submit one single video recording (one take, uncut, no post-editing) comprising the works given below.
 Due to the given maximum length of the video, you will only be able to play the works in part.
 You are free to choose which part of each work you present in your video.